IliasCoder/CodeAlpha_Music_Player/README.md

    cd CodeAlpha_Music_Player

-CodeAlpha_Music_Player/
+CodeAlpha_Music_Player:
    ├── index.html      # Main HTML structure
    ├── style.css       # All styles, animations, and responsive layout
    └── script.js       # Audio logic, interactivity, and event handling
 To Run it. open index.html in your browse or use Live server extension in Vscode.